dinosoeren/walls.dev/content/blog/becoming-richard/index.md

 ---
 date: 2022-01-29T00:00:00.000-07:00
 draft: false
-title: "Becoming Richard Hendricks: How I Let a Director at Google Destroy my Project"
+title: "Becoming Richard Hendricks: How I Accidentally Gave Away my Favorite Project at Google"
 slug: becoming-richard
-summary: The painful story of how I had my project and ideas stolen by a senior staff engineer at Google, which he used to secure his promotion to director, a scenario I'd later see play out almost exactly in an episode of HBO's Silicon Valley.
+summary: The lessons I learned from watching my project get destroyed from the inside out, when a senior staff engineer used my ideas to secure his promotion to director.
+It felt like I was in an episode of HBO's Silicon Valley.
 thumbnail: /blog/becoming-richard/images/featured-hd.jpg
 thumbnailHd: /blog/becoming-richard/images/featured-hd.jpg
 images: